Gokul-sami/Backlog-Risk-Prioritizer---FOSS/README.md

 # RiskLens: Smart Backlog Prioritization

 RiskLens is a web application designed to efficiently assess and prioritize backlog risks for streamlined project management.
-It leverages OpenAI's API to analyze and generate solutions for identified backlogs during project execution, helping teams mitigate risks and optimize workflow efficiency.
+It leverages Gemini's API to analyze and generate solutions for identified backlogs during project execution, helping teams mitigate risks and optimize workflow efficiency.

 ## Getting Started